AdaCore/spark2014/docs/ug/getting_started.rst

    end Search;

-The implementation of ``Search`` given in file ``search.adb`` is as obvious as its specification, using a loop to go through the array ``A`` given in parameter and looking for the first index at which ``Val`` is found, if there is such an index:
+The implementation of ``Search`` given in file ``search.adb`` is as obvious as its specification, using a loop to go through the array parameter ``A`` and looking for the first index at which ``Val`` is found, if there is such an index:

 .. code-block:: ada